BenHocking/UnitLemmas/README.md

 Since the publication of that paper, we have identified additional types of unit lemmas.
 This repository has been created so that others might also add other types of unit lemmas that we have not considered.

+Also note that with LLMs playing an increasing role in software production, formal proof of software correctness will become increasingly important.
+One can extrapolate that in the not-to-distant future, LLMs will assist formal methods experts in creating formal specifications, as well as proving properties over formal specifications.
+This future will have the following impact on unit lemmas:

+1. Unit lemmas will typically become much easier to prove.
+2. Unit lemmas will become a more critical tool for identifying flaws in tool-generated specifications.

 # Unit Lemma Classification #

+Note that **Totality** is not included in this list due to formal specification languages already requiring it.

 **Reflexivity/Irreflexivity**: For a *predicate* `p`, should `p(A, A)` return true (or false) for all `A`?

+**Idempotence**: For a *function* `f`, should `f(A, A)` return `A` for all `A`?

+**Idempotence with Composition**: For a *function* `f`, should `f(f(A))` return `f(A)` for all `A`?

 **Symmetry/Asymmetry**: For a *predicate* `p`, should `p(A, B, …)` return the same result as `p(B, A, …)`?
 Should `p(A, B, …)` return the opposite result as `p(B, A, …)`?